-- A credit balance resulting from an overpayment by check maybe be refundable 14 days after the check was received.
+- A credit balance resulting from an overpayment by paper or electronic check may be refundable 14 days after receipt of payment.

 - A credit balance resulting from student loans and/or scholarships will be refunded after the start of class.

 Students whose account credit is caused by an excess of Title IV funds MUST complete the Title IV Authorization to Release Non-Institutional charges form.

 Failure to complete this form will delay and may impact refund requests.

 Click here for more information on Title IV funds and the Title IV Authorization to Release Non-Institutional Charges

 Want a Faster Refund?
 Go Direct

 Direct Deposit is the fastest most secure way to receive a refund.
 Refunds will be directly deposited into the checking or savings account and financial institution of choice without having to wait for the check to arrive in the mail.

 To set up a direct deposit, students must turn in a completed direct deposit form to the Student Accounts Office.
 Refunds to third parties, including parents are not eligible for Direct Deposit.
 Get the Direct Deposit Form here.

 Refunds by Mail